B4dT0bi/texel/readme.txt

   When activated, clears the hash table and the history heuristic table, so that the next search behaves as if the engine had just been started.

-AnalysisAgeHash

-  When set to false the transposition table is not "aged" when starting a new search in analysis mode.
-This helps keeping older but deeper entries around in the transposition table, which is useful when analysing a position and making and un-making moves to explore the position.

 Tablebases
 ----------